-It's strange, people wouldn't think they could get hit with production of child porn, which is a very serious charge, but once you ask a minor to send you something, now you've produced it and it's put out on the internet and you have a real problem.
+It's strange; people wouldn't think they could get hit with the production of child porn, which is a severe charge, but once you ask a minor to send you something, now you've produced it, and it's put out on the internet, and you have a real problem.

-This is also the type of crime that can be prosecuted at both the state and federal level.
-What I see happening a lot is, the police come in, they catch somebody for sexting with a minor and then they grab all of that person's computers, tablets, cellphones.
+This is also the type of crime that can be prosecuted at the state and federal levels.
+What I see happening a lot is that the police come in, catch somebody for sexting with a minor, and then grab all of that person's computers, tablets, and sexting with a minor, and then they grab all of that person's computers, tablets, cellphones.

-Now, they're going to check them, and if it comes back that that person has child pornography, I would say there's a real high probability that the feds are going to take that case, especially if there's a lot of child pornography.
+Now, they're going to check them, and if it comes back that that person has child pornography, I would say there's a high probability that they will take that case, especially if there's a lot of child pornography.

-On the other hand, if it doesn't come back the person has child pornography, then there's a good argument that maybe the state government will deal with that.
+On the other hand, there's a good argument that maybe the state government will deal with that.
 Any time you're sending something over the internet, you have a chance the feds might get involved.

 Review of Prosecutor's Evidence

-So, if you or a loved one has been arrested or is being investigated or prosecuted for sexting with a minor, any of the situations where nude photographs are being sent back and forth between an adult and a minor, that's a very serious situation.
+So, suppose you or a loved one has been arrested or is being investigated or prosecuted for sexting with a minor, any of the situations where nude photographs are being sent back and forth between an adult and a minor.
+In that case, it's a dire situation.

 The first thing we have to figure out is whether or not the police and prosecutors have the evidence to prove that you're guilty.

-The next thing is, if they do have that evidence, then we're going to need to figure out what we can do to mitigate the situation, because really what the prosecutors are looking at is whether or not you're going to be a recidivist.
+The next thing is, if they do have that evidence, then we're going to need to figure out what we can do to mitigate the situation because what the prosecutors are looking at is whether or not you're going to be a recidivist.

-Are you going to do this again.
-When they've got you the first time for doing something wrong with minor, they will give you a chance, especially if the minor is close to age of 18, you have no criminal record and you can get a good psychological report.
+Are you going to do this again?
+When they've got you the first time doing something wrong with a minor, they will give you a chance, especially if the minor is close to 18, you have no criminal record, and you can get an excellent psychological report.

 Defenses Against Sexting Charges in California

 Sometimes there's a defense to these crimes.
-If you never see the minor, then you have a chance to make the argue that you didn't know this individual was under the age of 18 because a lot of these websites say that you have to be at least 18 to go on them.
+If you never see the minor, then you have a chance to argue that you didn't know this individual was under the age of 18 because many of these websites say that you have to be at least 18 to go on them.